Ruch Chorzów: History

 These successes were followed by a bad financial plight and mediocre results until 1978–79, when the club won its 13th Championship title.
 In the 1980s the club was one of the poorest in the national league.
 The worst came in the season 1986–87, when the club, the only one in the country which so far played all the seasons of the official national top league, was relegated to the second tier.
-Especially shifty were the circumstances of the relegation decider, against Lechia Gdańsk, when Ruch's goalkeeper Janusz Jojko scored an infamous and bizarre own goal and the club lost the game 1:2.
+Especially shifty were the circumstances of the relegation decider, against Lechia Gdańsk, when Ruch's goalkeeper Janusz Jojko scored an infamous and bizarre own goal and the club lost the game 1–2.
 After one year Ruch returned to the top flight as winners of the seconed league and won the 14th Championship title, as the second freshly-promoted club in the national history (the first was Cracovia in 1937), a feat, especially as it was still one of the poorest clubs in the top tier and over half of the players were home-grown, including e.g. Dariusz Gęsior and the most renowned Krzysztof Warzycha, who was also, with 24 goals, the top scorer of the season.

-After the political turnover in Poland in 1989 Ruch did not fare well for the first two seasons.
-The money from the transfer of Krzysztof Warzycha to Panathinaikos A.O. finished quickly.
+After the political turnover in Poland in 1989, Ruch did not fare well for the first two seasons.
+The funds from the transfer of Krzysztof Warzycha to Panathinaikos ran out quickly.
 The team began to compete with the top teams first in 1991–92 finishing in the fifth spot, fourth the next year, furthermore the second team (Ruch II) reached the Polish cup final.
-Ruch was demoted for the second time in the history in the season 1994–95.
+Ruch was demoted for the second time in the history in the 1994–95 season.
 As before the stay in the second tier lasted one season.
 While playing in the second league Ruch won its third Polish Cup trophy.
-In 1998 Ruch reached the final of the UEFA Intertoto Cup and in the season 1999–2000 finished third in the league.
-The crisis came in 2002/2003 when the club was relegated from the top tier for the third time and in the next season was for the first time in history in danger of being demoted to the third tier, however the club won the relegation play-offs against Stal Rzeszów (1:1, 2:0).
-In 2005 the club was restructured as spółka akcyjna.
-The Blues won the promotion to the top flight in the season 2006/2007.
-In 2009 the side reached Polish Cup final, the next year The Blues finished third in the league.
-The best season in the recent history was 2011–12 when Ruch was vice-champion (only 1 point behind the champions, Śląsk Wrocław) and reached the final of the national cup (lost 0:3 against Legia Warsaw).
+In 1998 Ruch reached the final of the UEFA Intertoto Cup and in the 1999–2000 season finished third in the league.
+The crisis came during the 2002–03 campaign, when the club was relegated from the top tier for the third time.
+In the following season, Ruch was in danger of being demoted to the third tier for the first time in history, however the club won the relegation play-offs against Stal Rzeszów (1–1, 2–0).
+In 2005, the club was restructured as a joint-stock company.
+The Blues won the promotion to the top flight in the 2006–07 season.
+In 2009, the side reached the Polish Cup final, the next year The Blues finished third in the league.
+The best season in the recent history was 2011–12, when Ruch was vice-champion (only 1 point behind the champions, Śląsk Wrocław) and reached the final of the national cup, which they lost 0–3 to Legia Warsaw.